Market Scouting and Metrics-Driven Market Validation

 - Focus on cost reduction in high-value processes: A technology's biggest impact is when it reduces the cost (or the risk or the duration) of processes that are very important for a customer.

-Benefits of the Market Scouting approach
+Benefits of the Market Scouting / MDMV approach

 Benefits for support organizations